 - Do not put guests’ coats or bags on your beds.
 If there is even one bedbug on a coat or scarf, there is a danger of it migrating into your bedding.
 If space is limited, put a sheet or spare blanket over the bed, and launder it immediately after the visit.

-- Clean the front closet of all other clothing, and use it only for guest's coats and belongings.
+- Clean the front closet of all other clothing and use it only for guest's coats and belongings.
 After the visit, thoroughly vacuum the closet and dispose of the vacuum bag immediately after cleaning.

-- Attractive slipcovers over furniture will protect your couches, and they can be immediately laundered and dried at high heat after your guests leave.
+- Attractive slipcovers over furniture will protect your couches and they can be immediately laundered and dried at high heat after your guests leave.

 - If guests are bringing gifts, launder or clean anything that can be washed.
-Scarves, gloves, jackets can be washed or dry cleaned as quickly as possible.
+Scarves, gloves, and jackets can be washed or dry cleaned as quickly as possible.
 Plastic or wood items should be wiped with a damp cloth.

-- Packing boxes or wrapping paper should be bagged, sealed and disposed of as soon as possible.
+- Packing boxes or wrapping paper should be bagged, sealed, and disposed of as soon as possible.

 - For sensitive overnight guests, you can offer to do all their laundry without explaining the full reason.
-You will be offering a favor to them, and the temperatures of a warm-water wash and dryer will kill any bedbugs.
+You will be offering a favor to them and the temperatures of a warm-water wash and dryer will kill any bedbugs.

-For Overnight Guests Who Are Experiencing Bedbugs
+Hosting Overnight Guests Who Are Experiencing Bedbugs

 For guests who are asking for a place to stay while they are dealing with their own bedbug problems, you can be little more open about your bedbug prevention methods:

 - Ask your visitor to change into clean clothes.